core-wg/href/draft-ietf-core-href.md

   the existing registration procedure for URI schemes, as the additional actions are performed by IANA autonomously.

-* For a name that is not registered as a name for an URI scheme, but could be (lexically), a CRI scheme number can be registered in the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry, under Expert Review ({{cri-reg}}).
+* For a name that is not registered as a name for a URI scheme, but could be (lexically), a CRI scheme number can be registered in the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry, under Expert Review ({{cri-reg}}).